 - plays songs from subscription streaming services such as Spotify, Apple Music, Rhapsody, TIDAL, and more

 - plays music and podcasts directly from Android and iOS mobile devices

 - Apple AirPlay® 2 lets you stream directly from an iPhone® or iPad® and ask Siri to play Apple Music

 - Ethernet port for wired connection to your home network (Ethernet cable included)

-- pair with a Sonos Sub and a pair of Play:1 speakers for wireless 5.1-channel surround sound
+- pair with a Sonos Sub and two Sonos One or One SL speakers for wireless 5.1-channel surround sound

 - requires AC power (adapter included)

 - warranty: 1 year